Get in Touch

 • Contrasting scope with the level of detail

-Establishing a Process for Business Model Development
+Developing a Methodology for Business Model Creation

-• Iterating through these steps
+• Iterative application of these steps

 • Facilitating requirements workshops

-• Aligning models with deliverables
+• Aligning models with project deliverables

-Exploring the Multidimensional Aspects of a Business Model
+Exploring the Multidimensional Dimensions of a Business Model

-• Selecting the appropriate modeling approach
+• Choosing the appropriate modeling strategy

-• Employing CASE tools and simulation techniques
+• Utilizing CASE tools and simulation techniques

 Mapping the Business Landscape

-• Analyzing the enterprise
+• Analyzing the enterprise structure

-• Exploring enterprise architecture
+• Investigating enterprise architecture

-• Utilizing a Component Business Model
+• Applying the Component Business Model

 Implementing Business Rules